clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 #### Solving adding an accessible name and description:

-There are several [ARIA attributes](https://www.w3.org/WAI/standards-guidelines/aria/) we can utilize to provide the Modal component's dialog element with an accessible name and description.
+There are several [ARIA attributes](https://www.w3.org/WAI/standards-guidelines/aria/) we can utilize to provide the `ModalDialog` component's dialog element with an accessible name and description.

 For the dialog's accessible name we can use either the `aria-labelledby` or `aria-label` ARIA attributes.
 Most accessibility experts will implore you to use `aria-labelledby` as it has some advantages over `aria-label`.
 Since `aria-labelledby` references an existing text node in the DOM, it benefits sighted screen reader users who can see the name as well as hear it announced, creating a better user experience for them.
 On the other hand, the `aria-label` attribute's value is a string (text) that becomes the accessible name and is not visible to sighted users.